dhellmann/pymotw/PyMOTW/doctest/index.rst

 :mod:`doctest` lets you test your code by running examples embedded in the documentation and verifying that they produce the expected results.
-It works by looking for parsing the help text to find examples, running them, then comparing the output text against the expected value.
-Many developers find :mod:`doctest` easier than :mod:`unittest` because in its simplest form, there is no API to learn.
+It works by parsing the help text to find examples, running them, then comparing the output text against the expected value.
+Many developers find :mod:`doctest` easier than :mod:`unittest` because in its simplest form, there is no API to learn before using it.
 However, as the examples become more complex the lack of fixture management can make writing :mod:`doctest` tests more cumbersome than using :mod:`unittest`.

 Getting Started
 ===============